Accounting and the Public Interest

 Journal Information Packet and Editor's Report

-For information about journal activity and data, view the Current Issues in Auditing Journal Information Packet by clicking here.
+For information about journal activity and data, view the Accounting and the Public Interest Journal Information Packet by clicking here.

 To read the latest Editor Report, click the DOI link below:

 Journal Information Packet Citation: American Accounting Association.
-2018.
-Current Issues in Auditing Journal Information Packet.
-Copyright 2018, American Accounting Association.
+2020.
+Accounting and the Public Interest Journal Information Packet.
+Copyright 2020, American Accounting Association.

 Features and Information